Richard Clark SFHEA | RN | ADNS | MScHCEd | PgCertHCL | NMC Teacher

 About

-I am a dedicated and experienced clinical nurse and academic specialising in higher education, acute adult nursing, quality improvement, patient safety, and human factors, with a proven track record in applied clinical quality change management, healthcare leadership and dynamic clinical and academic educational roles.
+I am a dedicated and experienced clinical nurse and academic specialising in higher education, acute adult nursing, quality improvement, patient safety, and human factors, with a proven track record in applied clinical quality change management, academic and healthcare leadership, and dynamic clinical and academic educational roles.

 With over 10 years of clinical experience, I have developed stringent validated safety interventions to improve patient outcomes and impact upon effective clinical practice incorporating clinical interventions, IT systems and environmental factors.

-I have experience in module and course leading and management, as well as external examination at several HEIs within the UK.
+I have experience in module and course leading and management, as well as external examination at several HEIs within the UK and overseas.
 I am a strong advocate for excellent student experiences alongside their studies and providing stimulating and inspiring teaching practices.

 Teaching